Oil Pulling: An ancient Ayurvedic treatment, or is it?

 Where did this treatment come from:

 Ayurveda is way more advanced than Western allopathic medicine due to its understanding of the human body.
 Its ability to diagnose surpasses western science due to its lack of compartmentalization and limiting scope and mindset of always trying to find the smallest component that is a cause or solution, but it rather sees a greater causality to imbalance and what causes disease.
 It also treats without dangerous side effects when used with its knowledge.
 It is a total understanding of nature and how to live within nature.
-In the West, we take small pieces of things much like Oil Pulling and state that it does miracles.
+In the West, we take small pieces of things much like “Oil Pulling” and state that it does miracles.
 It doesn’t, sorry kids.
 Then we change it and take it from the original platform to market it and sell it, like the doctor quoted later selling his coconut oil that for that price must be cold pressed between the legs of virgins or something.
-Oil Pulling is used in conjunction with the rest of an Ayurvedic life, which is absolutely not a Vata, Pitta, and Kapha diet plan like what it is being sold as in the West.
+Oil Pulling is used in conjunction with the rest of an Ayurvedic life, which that life is absolutely not a Vata, Pitta, and Kapha diet plan like what has being sold to you in the West.
 Ayurveda is not a pill.
 It is not a list of what to eat and what not to eat.
 Infact, that will cause damage to you as well if you follow it.
 There is so much more to understand about Ayurveda but……..

 Modern research methods: